jellllllle/console-prefixer/README.md

 }
 ```

-#### multiple loggers
+#### Multiple loggers
 You can create logger anywhere.
-You could have a separate logger for a class.
-This can become handy when you want to enable or disabled logs when you are working in the particular class
+This can become in handy when you want to enable or disabled logs for a particular class or module.
-Or when you want different labels for different parts of the codebase
+Or when you want different prefixes for different parts of the codebase.

+#### Why my style is not working?
+Not all browser or terminals support css styled logs.
+You might need use another browser or download a plugin in case of Node.